areynold/accessibility-for-project-managers/PITCHME.md

 * Follow established best practices during implementation
 * Plan for iterative enhancement based on user feedback
 * Reference external specifications (e.g., WCAG) and document any exceptions
-* Watch for regression--app won't break, but UX will be poor

 ---